rolandholik/BT-sphinx-docs/source/installation.rst

    $ make

 .. warning::
-    In case you use more CPU cores using the "-j" argument, you may encounter race conditions during compilation ---  you may need to recompile the Quixote multiple times to get it right as the dependencies aren't set up correctly and a race condition might occur, where a file starts compiling before all its dependencies are compiled, resulting in compilation error.
-Therefore I recommend using just the default one core, as it isn't too long of a compilation.
+   In case of using more CPU cores --- the "-j" argument, one may encounter race conditions during compilation ---  recompile the Quixote multiple times to get it right as the dependencies aren't set up correctly and a race condition might occur, where a file starts compiling before all its dependencies are compiled, resulting in compilation error.
+Therefore using just the default one core is recommended, as it isn't too long of a compilation.

 Installation